fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When Abu Bakr died in 634 C.E., Ali delivered an oration which was not only a faithful summing up of the character and personality of Abu Bakr, but was also a masterpiece of oratory.
 The speech has been preserved, and quoted hereunder in full:

-> "Mercy of God on you O Abu Bakr!
+> "Mercy of God on you, O Abu Bakr!
 You were an affectionate Companion and friend of the Prophet of Allah, a source of joy to him, and who knew his secrets, and enjoyed the privilege of being consulted by him.
 You were the first person to embrace Islam.
 You had the purest faith, and your belief in Islam was unshakable.
 Of all, you feared Allah most, and you were the source of the greatest advantage to his faith.
 You had been with the Prophet more than any one else, and your love for Islam was superior to others.
 A blessing to the Companions, you were the best of associates, master of many virtues, excelling others in accomplishments, and superior to all in position.
 >
 > You resembled the Holy Prophet more than any other person in the uprightness of character and conduct and in kindness and excellence.
 Your rank was noble, and your position sublime and you enjoyed the greatest confidence of the Prophet.
 May God reward you for your services to Islam and the Prophet.
 For the Prophet you were like his very sight and hearing.
 You corroborated the truth of his message at a time when everybody belied him; and so you were called "As-Sadiq' (the veracious) by Allah in His revelations.
 He says, 'The one who came with the Truth and the one who corroborated the truth.
 The One who came with the Truth was Muhammad, and the one who corroborated the Truth was Abu Bakr.
 You supported him when others had deserted, and you remained firm in helping him in misfortunes when others had withdrawn their support.
 In the days of hardship you were his best companion; you were the second of the two, and his companion in the Cave.
 You were the person on whom God conferred tranquillity of mind.
 >